 1. The measure reduces usage of grid-connected electricity or pipeline supplied natural gas at the customer facility.
 Removed provisions A, B and C

-2. The grid or pipeline connections may provide supplemental electricity or natural gas to the renewable energy device, but energy to the grid or pipeline received from the RE device is not eligible as energy efficiency.
+2. The grid or pipeline connections may provide supplemental electricity or natural gas to the renewable energy device or system, but behind the customer meter generated and net exported energy to the grid or pipeline from the RE generator is not eligible as energy efficiency.

-3. Useful energy output of the measure does not receive incentives from or contribute savings to both Illinois renewable energy programs and Illinois energy efficiency programs.
-The useful energy output may be allocated in part to RE and EE, but not doublecounted as both RE and EE.

-3. The useful energy benefit(s) of a measure, or set of measures, inclusive of energy output, the reduction in energy consumption and/or greenhouse gas emissions, may receive incentives from Illinois utilities for renewable energy programs and Illinois energy efficiency programs; but the RE and EE attributes cannot be double counted as RE and EE, such that they are greater than their total energy output or their benefits.
+3. [Substitute] The useful energy benefit(s) of a measure, or set of measures, inclusive of energy output, the reduction in energy consumption and/or greenhouse gas emissions, may receive incentives from Illinois utilities for renewable energy programs and Illinois energy efficiency programs; but the RE and EE attributes cannot be double counted as RE and EE, such that they are greater than their total energy output or their benefits.